CharlesGillingham/CMIDI/README.md

 ##Usage

-See examples and header files.
+<TODO> For now, see examples and header files.

 ##Todo